till/easybib-cookbooks/haproxy/README.md

 layername has to be the name of the stack layer where the instances for the addtl backend are registered.
 The recipe will fail if no such layer exists!

-The inner array are the haproxy rules which determine when to use the additional backend.
+The acl array are the haproxy rules which determine when to use the additional backend.
 It is intentionally not just a list of domains, so it can be used for all hdr\_* statements (cookie based, etc), which might be interesting for a/b tests.
-The key of the inner array is not used, can be any string.
+The key of the array is not used, can be any string.

+health check is a custom string for the health check by haproxy - the example above shows one with an included hostname, to separate multiple apps on one instance from each other.

 ## Dependencies